 Oh, and here's another highlight, literally: the aerial aria sung by soprano Talise Trevigne, in the role of Pip, the cabin boy.

 It happens later in Act I, when Pip is thrown overboard: We see Trevigne, floating high above the stage, set against a digital ocean backdrop.
 Hanging from a wire, she is swimming/flying, weightless as an astronaut in space, yet fighting for life -- and going mad.
 And singing all the while: Trevigne's voice is pearly, lustrous and exactingly controlled, yet it also feels untethered, free.
-Long known to South Bay audiences -- she sang with Opera San Jose in the 2006-07 season -- this charismatic performer has arrived on the national stage and is
+Long known to South Bay audiences -- she sang with Opera San Jose in the 2006-07 season -- this charismatic performer has arrived on the national stage and is making her San Francisco Opera debut.

 So where does "Moby" fail to reach its mark?
 Despite these high points, Heggie's score often feels like a synthesis of influences: there's pulsing Philip Glass, with his minor-key arpeggios; there's the rhythmically reiterative speech-song of John Adams; the "Sweeney Todd" chord progressions of Stephen Sondheim; plus bits of Bernstein and dabs of Debussy (and Disney, too).
 One longs to hear a unique compositional voice: "Somewhere in the Heart of the Sea," Heggie's most lilting and lovely song, sounds an awful lot like "I Wonder Who's Kissing Her Now."
 And Act II bogs down in a grim grayness, as the composer keeps shuffling musical moves and Scheer puts a bowtie on too many plot twists.
 (He could pare that libretto to 50 pages.)